 C x,y ... horizontal acceleration coefficient of the respective mode of transport (chapter 10),

-Cz ... vertical acceleration coefficient of the respective mode of transport (chapter 10),
+Cz ... vertical acceleration coefficient of the respective mode of transport (chapter 10), than half the width of its base."

 Figure 15: Criterion for attaching a tilt indicator